jhesgodi/pxnw-test/README.md

 ## Running

-1. Open react native debugger, it should be installed as a regular app
+1. Open react native debugger, it should be installed as a regular app (MUST)

 2. Run iOS app with the following command
 ```
 yarn run ios
 ```
+3. On the iOS simulator press keys: `Command + D`, and then select option: `Debug JS Remotely`

 ### Coding style